SalesforceLabs/RevenueCloudCodeSamples/AgentforceQuoting/README.markdown

 - **Einstein** (Einstein Analytics)

 ## 3. Download the Agentforce Quoting Folder
-Make sure to download the `Agentforce Quoting` folder to your local environment, as this will be required for deployment.
+Download the `Agentforce Quoting` folder to your local environment.

 ## 4. Install Salesforce CLI
-To interact with your Salesforce org, you need to install the Salesforce CLI.
+Install the Salesforce CLI so you can interact with your Salesforce org.

 Follow the installation guide here: [Salesforce CLI Installation](https://developer.salesforce.com/tools/salesforcecli).